Emakina-RS/ereminder/README.md

 After process is finished, use that whole build folder and save it on your PC or laptop, and remember the path where you put that build folder. <br>
 Then you need to configure frontend code in IIS (Internet Information Services) Manager.
 Configuration of frontend code are described in ereminder.web/Readme.md file. <br>
 Select the Sites section and choose option `Add Website`.
 Inside `Site name: ` type `web.ereminder`. `Physical path: ` should be `path to the build folder` and `IP address` should be selected and read from hosts file.

+## Starting application

+pm2 is Node.js process manager, and it is using to keep applications running.
+Installing pm2 with npm:

+### `npm install -g pm2`

+Use following commands to manage our processes:
+ - `pm2 start server.js` - start our Node.js application <br>
+ - `pm2 stop` - stop a running process <br>
+ - `pm2 restart` - restart a running process <br>
+ - `pm2 list` - list all running processes <br>

+Official site for pm2: [link](https://pm2.keymetrics.io/)

 ### `Use the application`